 vesperbar.nl | No Telephone

 A wine-lover’s haven in Amsterdam's trendy Jordaan District.

-One of Amsterdam's most sophisticated wine bars, Vyne wine bar offers the city’s best international wine lists by the glass.
-This long, narrow space designed by acclaimed Dutch architects, Concrete Design, features sleek, designer communal tables and suede banquettes which stretch from one end of the room to the other.
-The wine list has been expertly curated by Vyne’s crack bar team, featuring selections from France, Italy, Spain, South Africa and Australia, along with more unusual bottles from Lebanon and even locally produced wines from the Netherlands.
-Vyne’s sophisticated wine storage technology enables guests to enjoy a lengthy selection of wines by the glass.
-Don’t miss the delicious menu of bar snacks and sharing plates, or for a more substantial meal head to Vyne’s sister restaurant, Envy, only a few doors away. €€
+One of Amsterdam's most sophisticated wine bars, Vyne showcases a wide selection of international wines by the glass.
+The narrow space designed by Dutch architects, Concrete Design is decorated with sleek communal tables and suede banquettes stretching from one end of the room to the other.
+The wine list features selections from France, Italy, Spain, South Africa and Australia, along with more unusual bottles from Lebanon and even locally produced wines from the Netherlands.
+Vyne’s sophisticated wine storage technology enables guests to enjoy an unparalleled selection of wines by the glass, accompanied by a delicious menu of bar snacks and sharing plates.
+For a more substantial meal, head to Vyne’s sister restaurant, Envy, only a few doors away. €€

 Prinsengracht 411, 1016 HM Amsterdam